tldr-pages/tldr/pages/common/sync.md

 # sync

-> Synchronises all pending write operations to the appropriate disk.
+> Flushes all pending write operations to the appropriate disks.

-- Synchronise all pending write operations on all disks:
+- Flush all pending write operations on all disks:

 `sync`

-- Synchronise all pending write operations on a single file to disk:
+- Flush all pending write operations on a single file to disk:

-`sync {{path/to/file.ext}}`
+`sync {{path/to/file}}`